Investing Statistics – 10 Interesting Facts And Trends

 (Sources: Reuters, NASDAQ, Institutional Investor)

-Hedge funds have been growing in both size and trading activity.
-As of 2021, hedge funds controlled $3.8 trillion in assets under management.
-Hedge funds are responsible for an estimated 7.7% of daily trading volume in the US stock market, and trading volume has hit multiple all-time highs in 2022.
-These funds hold around 3.0% of all US stock shares.
+Hedge funds continue expanding in both assets and activity.
+As of 2021, they manage $3.8 trillion in assets and account for approximately 7.7% of daily US stock market trading volume, with trading reaching multiple records in 2022.
+These funds control roughly 3.0% of all US stock shares.

 7. More Americans are Trying Crypto